🎉 Save 40% on annual subscriptions. Click here.

 Developed by a large animal veterinarian.

-In today’s marketplace, it’s not enough to do things right.
+As a rancher, it’s not enough to do things right.
 You have to do the right things.
 Created by large animal veterinarian and ranch management consultant Dr. Richard M. Brazil, Ranch Vision is a revolutionary software that examines the hundreds of interrelated factors that impact your ranch operation in order to help you identify the best management decisions and plan for growth.

 Dr. Brazil invented Ranch Vision based on 30 years of experience as a large animal veterinarian and ranch management consultant in Northern California.
 His revolutionary program has been used in universities and ag schools across the country, including Texas A&M, Cal Poly San Luis Obispo, California State University at Fresno, Northern Wyoming Community College, and West Hills College in Coalinga.